quasipedia/atc-ng/docs/play/basics.rst

 #.
 You must maintain **separation between aircrafts**.
 That means that they each
    plane must be separated by the nearest one by either a ground distance of 3000 metres or a vertical distance of 500 metres.
 #.
 Aeroplanes have a **limited amount of fuel** onboard.
-Make sure to make them
+Make sure to
-   reach their destination before they run out of it and fall out the sky.
+   make them reach their destination before they run out of it and fall out the sky.
 #.
-The *three strikes out* rule applies: after you crashed three aeroplanes the
+The **three strikes out** rule applies: after you let three aeroplanes to
-   game will terminate.
+   crash or to leave the aerospace not from a :term:`gate` the game will terminate.

+.. index:: Gameplay

 How the game unfolds
 --------------------